 Painting Wood End Tables

-If you are looking to add a little something extra to some old outdated end tables, then painting wood end tables is just for you!
-Plus, we added a little extra flare to these tables with some wood slats to give them a more trendy design.
+You may have some old, outdated end tables that need a little something extra.
+Then painting wood end tables is just for you!
+We added a little extra flare to them with some wood slats to give them a more trendy design.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.